Courses Offered

 An introduction to ancient Greek philosophy through a close reading of selected works by the Presocratics, Plato, and Aristotle.

-An introduction to later Greek, Patristic, and medieval philosophy through a close reading of selected works by Plotinus, Saint Basil the Great, Saint Gregory of Nyssa, Saint Augustine of Hippo, Saint Dionysios the Areopagite, Boethius, Thomas Aquinas, and Saint Gregory Palamas.
+An introduction to later Greek, Patristic, and medieval philosophy through a close reading of selected works by Plotinus, Saint Gregory the Theologian, Saint Augustine of Hippo, Saint Dionysios the Areopagite, Saint Maximus the Confessor, Saint John of Damascus, Thomas Aquinas, Saint Gregory Palamas, and others, with an emphasis on the divergent ways ancient Greek philosophy was used for Christian purposes by the Eastern Church Fathers and the Western Scholastics.

 An introduction to classical Latin grammar, syntax, and vocabulary, with simplified readings from Classical authors.

-A continuation of the previous course in Latin, with particular emphasis on ecclesiastical Latin, supplemented with readings from Scripture, early Latin hymnography and hagiography, and simpler Latin Patristic texts.
+A continuation of Latin I, with particular emphasis on ecclesiastical Latin, supplemented with readings from Scripture, early Latin hymnography and hagiography, and simpler Latin Patristic texts.

 A survey of the histories and spiritual cultures of the traditionally Orthodox countries of Greece, Russia, Ukraine, Serbia, Bulgaria, Romania, and Georgia, and of countries or regions with significant Orthodox populations, such as Albania, Alaska, and the Levant.